synerg5g/Pyramis/docs/pyramis-keywords.md

 #### State-Management Actions

  Pyramis supports the notion of contexts that store application state.
 Contexts are always persistent and are stored in <code>std::map<></code>s as specified by the user.
+Each Pyramis Map has an associated map struct that is dynamically generated as attributes are accessed.

- - Each Pyramis Map has an associated map struct that is dynamically generated as attributes are accessed.
+ Pyramis provides 2 keywords: `STORE` and `LOOKUP`

  ```Python
 STORE(__map_name, __key, __attribute, __value)